Wichita’s first Christmas baby of 2020

 Teresa and Greg Keller welcomed the first Wichita Christmas baby of 2020 at Ascension Via Christi Saint Joseph just after 2:30 Friday morning.

-Elsie Crickard, who has celebrated her December 25 birthday here in Wichita for most of her life explained, “All I can tell you is that it’s a blessing.
+“All I can tell you is that it’s a blessing.
 People are really kind to remember both.
-See the good thing is, when you get older, you can forget it’s your birthday and then you don’t have to add years on.
+See the good thing is, when you get older, you can forget it’s your birthday, and then you don’t have to add years on,” explained Elsie Crickard, who has celebrated her December 25 birthday here in Wichita for most of her life.

 Both Crickard and Nuss told us the key is the family separating what is a Christmas gift and what is intended for their birthday, they also both said you can’t be mad at getting double the presents.